zx80/flask-simple-auth/README.md

 - a function which tells whether a user is in a group or role.
 - functions which define object ownership.

+*Flask Simple Auth* configuration directives can also be provided directly to the constructor.

 ```Python
 from FlaskSimpleAuth import Flask
 app = Flask("acme")